ridoweb/blog.bkp33/_posts/2022-04-04-demystify-iothub-sdk.md

 {% gist 63942b7e7e18f15dd0010d0f565e51cb %}

-Once you have your IoT Hub, and your device, grab the device crendtials and replace it in the code below, and once you run it you are connected.
+Once you have your IoT Hub, and your device, grab the device crendtials from the portal or CLI, and replace it in the code below, and once you run it you are connected.

 ```cs
 using MQTTnet;